Cadogy/.github/profile/README.md

 ![Welcome To My Page](https://github.com/Cadogy/.github/blob/main/profile/cad-header.gif)
 ##
 Thanks for checking out our GitHub profile!
-Our team members create extraordinary things.
+Our members have expertise in frontend and backend development, DevOps environments and frameworks, interativity libraries, and more.
 Interested in some of our work?
 Check our repository content to see what we've built!
 <br><br>
 We love talking tech!
 Reach out to us for project inquiries and other developmental discussions.